SallyMcGrath/syllabus/docs/js-core-1/week-1/lesson.md

 ### Statement

-A statement is some code that typically carries out an instruction.
+A statement typically carries out an instruction.
 You have encountered statements already:

 ```js
 const greeting = "Hello Code Your Future!";
 ```

-The above piece of code is a **variable declaration**, which is also a statement.
 This statement is an instruction to store the value `"Hello Code Your Future!"` in the variable `greeting`.
+We call that a **variable declaration**, which is also a statement.

 There are other different types of statements that we will learn about in the coming weeks, such as an `if` statement.

 ## Functions

-Functions are blocks of code that can do a task as many times as you ask them to.
-They take an input and return an output.
+Functions are blocks of code that can do a task as many times as you ask.
+Functions take an input and return an output.

 Here's a function that doubles a number: